Alexander Keith Jr.: Biography

 Keith was aboard another ship in Bremerhaven at the time of the Mosel explosion.
 He went to his suite and shot himself twice with a revolver, but survived for a week.
 After the tragedy was revealed as a murder/insurance scam on a large scale, the disappearances of other ships were investigated to see if Keith and his possible associates were involved.
 One was the disappearance of the SS City of Boston, which vanished in January 1870.
 The allegation was proven to be false.
 He was reputed to have been buried in an unmarked grave in Bremerhaven.
 His severed head was kept at the Bremer Police Museum and was destroyed by Allied bombing in 1945.
-Newspapers called it "The Thomas Crime."
+Newspapers called it "The Thomas Crime".

 Regarding his time bomb, Keith's biographer Ann Larabee wrote: "Keith was not responsible for the political passion of these violent political groups, but he played a role in showing them a means of action."

-In Fiction
+In fiction

-The Dynamite Fiend by Ann Larabee brings to light the stunning story behind Alexander Keith Jr.
+The Dynamite Fiend: The Chilling Story of Alexander Keith Jr., Nova Scotian Spy, Con-Artist, and International Terrorist by Ann Larabee was published in 2005.
+The book in turn inspired The Inventor, an opera by Bramwell Tovey and John Murrell that was performed by the Calgary Opera Company and Vancouver Symphony Orchestra in 2011.

-Alexander Keith Jr. is a character in Boris Pronsky and Craig Britton's novel Forty-Ninth, central for the execution of the Alaska Payment Conspiracy in their book.
-Alexander Keith Jr. is introduced by the name of William Thompson, as it was one of the many aliases used by Alexander Keith Jr.
+Alexander Keith Jr. is also a character in Boris Pronsky and Craig Britton's novel Forty-Ninth, central for the execution of the Alaska Payment Conspiracy in the book.
+The character is introduced by the name of William Thompson, as it was one of the many aliases used by Keith.